 A Pap test short for Papanicolaou test is a test done during a cervical or vaginal examination.
-Cells frrom the time of the cervix are scraped off and examined to check for precursors or actual cetvical cancer.
+After a speculum is introduced into the vagina, the cervix is visualized and cells of the cervix are scraped off and examined to check for precursors or actual cervical cancer.
 Results from the Pap test can either be normal or they can show other results.

 This shows that only normal cells were found and the Pap test is negative.
 No treatment is required but you should have a regular follow-up exam to make sure that the Pap test remains normal